 - reading and writing eg they have dyslexia

 - concentration levels eg they have Attention Deficit Hyperactivity Disorder

 - physical needs or impairments.

 Children and young people with special educational needs (SEN) may need extra help because of a range of needs.
-Paragraphs 6.27 – 6.35 of the 0-25 SEND Code of Practice set out four areas of SEN:
+There are four areas of SEN: